 What about everyday life in the calm between the War of 1812 and the Civil War?
 The Smithsonian affiliate, Conner Prairie in Indiana, one of the most visited outdoor museums in the country, has created a whole “at home” section for kids to virtually interact and learn about what life on the Plains was like during the 19th century.
 When you’re able to visit Conner Prairie in real life, let yourself live the 19th-century life of the farm’s heritage animals, craftsmen and excellent interpreters.

-Moments of World War 2
+Moments of World War 2 on a Virtual Field Trip

 If you’re homeschooling a pod of kids or want to put a group together to watch, the National World War 2 Museum in New Orleans has an online library of electronic field trips in which student guides lead your group on field trips to learn more about WW2 and its role in American society.
 It’s free to watch and very engaging content.